crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that could cause queries on ``sys.snapshots`` to fail with an error if a repository is in the cluster state that cannot be accessed - for example due to invalid credentials.

 - Fixed a regression introduced in CrateDB `4.6.0` that broke the functionality of restoring only concrete custom metadata like ``USERS``, ``PRIVILEGES``, ``VIEWS`` and ``UDFS``.